vaginessa/Tool-X/README.md

 - Type 0 : To install all tools.
 - Type 1 : to sow all available tools and type the number of a tool which you want to install.
+- Type 2 : to show tools category.
-- Type 2 : for install operating system in termux
+- Type 3 : for install operating system in termux
-- Type 3 : if you want to update Tool-X.
+- Type 4 : if you want to update Tool-X.
-- Type 4 : if you know About us.
+- Type 5 : if you know About us.
 - Type x : for exit.

 <br/>